Skip to main content

 Why is patient satisfaction important?

+In healthcare, competition for the share of the wallet of patients is increasing, making it even more important to keep patients satisfied with the care they receive.
+If patients are happy with their experience, they are less likely to switch providers.
 It is also important to note that patient satisfaction does not equate to the quality of healthcare.
 While the quality of healthcare your practice provides may be impeccable, patients may not perceive that if the receptionist was rude or they waited a few minutes past their appointment time to be seen and that is the patient satisfaction aspect.

 Why Is Measuring Patient Satisfaction Important?